GISmonitor - Partial Discharge Monitoring System

 Parallel UHF PD measurement on all channels

-A separation of PD events from external disturbances or internal switching pulses is provided by the advanced GISmonitor software
+Through the ICMexpert software a database of known defects helps the user in automatically recognize the kind of PD that has been measured.
+A separation of PD events from external disturbances or internal switching is provided by the advanced GISmonitor software.

 About the product